pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 # Raft

 TiKV uses the Raft algorithm to ensure the data consistency in the distributed systems.
-For more information, see [https://raft.github.io/](https://raft.github.io/).
+For more information, see [The Raft Consensus Algorithm](https://raft.github.io/).

 The Raft in TiKV is completely migrated from etcd.
 We chose etcd Raft because it is very simple to implement, very easy to migrate and it is production proven.